Skip to main content

 CommandDescription

-stk create appCreates an application from one or more plugins.
+stk create appCreates an Application from one or more Plugins.

-stk update appUpdates the Application data.
+stk update appUpdates Application information.

-stk validate appValidates the structure of an application.
+stk validate appValidates the structure of an Application.

 stk create app